Things to do in Varkala

 Though popular with the tourists, there is not much to do or see in Anjengo fort since what remains is only a wall of the fort overlooking the sea.
 Good thing is that the fort is located opposite to the Varkala lighthouse and the two sights can be easily combined.
 So, make it a small stopover and get going.

-Yoga in Varkala
+5. Yoga Classes in Varkala

 Kasi yoga gurukulam, sivananda ashram, yoga with haridas varkala and shiva rishi yoga at varkala cliff.
 Even some yoga teachers have arrived from Mysore to Varkala.